dverloc/slate/source/index.html.md

 The Trusona API is organized around REST.
 Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
 JSON is returned by all API responses, including errors.

-We have language bindings in Java, Ruby, and Javascript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code examples in the dark area to the right.

 # Authentication